A large real-world analysis names the worst offenders — including some that don’t warn you on the label

 The strongest signal by far was mefloquine, the antimalarial (ROR 22.22), consistent with its well-known neuropsychiatric toxicity.
 That was followed by:

-Stimulants (methylphenidate, amphetamine) showed moderate signals; non-stimulants like viloxazine and atomoxetine showed stronger ones, likely due to their norepinephrine reuptake inhibition (atomoxetine also caused heavy fatigue in another study of this database).
+Stimulants (methylphenidate, amphetamine) showed moderate signals.
+Non-stimulants like viloxazine and atomoxetine showed stronger ones, likely due to their norepinephrine reuptake inhibition (atomoxetine also ranked high for reports of somnolence in another study of this database, possibly due to high levels in patients with impaired CYP2D6 enzymes).

 The risk with finasteride here is relatively new.
 This widely used med for prostate hypertrophy may cause insomnia through long-term impairment of neuroactive steroid synthesis via 5α-reductase inhibition, weakening GABAergic inhibition.
 Pimavanserin and fexofenadine also generated signals despite no insomnia label warnings.